DataBiosphere/kernel-service-poc/README.md

 <li>SystemStatus - a common response to the /status endpoint</li>
 </ul>

+A swagger-ui page is available at /api/swagger-ui.html on any running instance.
+TEMPLATE: Once a service has a stable dev/alpha instance, a link to its swagger-ui page should go here.

 ## Spring Boot
 We use Spring Boot as our framework for REST servers.
 The objective is to use a minimal set of Spring features; there are many ways to do the same thing and we would like to constrain ourselves